hypo69/hypo/docs/gemini/en/explainer/src/desktop.md

 FolderType=Generic
 ```

-**2. <algorithm>**
+## <algorithm>

-This code is a `.ini` file, not a program or script.
-It's a configuration file used by the Windows operating system to define the properties of a folder.
-There's no algorithm or workflow to describe in a block diagram sense.
-It simply sets properties for the folder.
+This file is not executable code; it's a configuration file used by Windows to manage the display and behavior of a folder.
+There's no algorithm or workflow in the traditional sense.
+Instead, the file defines metadata for the folder (like its icon and type) used by Windows Explorer.

-**3. <mermaid>**
+* **No step-by-step workflow diagram:** A diagram would not be applicable here.

+* **No data flow:**  The data is entirely static configuration settings.

+## <mermaid>

 ```mermaid
 graph LR